 “NICHS has been a great support to both my clinical and basic science research programmes in asthma.
 This work has led to changes in clinical management guidelines and acted as a catalyst to commission specialist services in the UK for severe asthma.
 It has also led to the establishment of a UK Multi-centre National Clinical Severe Asthma Network and Patient Registry helping to get the most out of clinical assessment and ensure proper management of patients’ asthma and non-asthma related conditions.”

 Making a Will ensures your loved ones are provided for as you intended and your wishes are respected after you have passed away.
-If you die without leaving a Will, called intestacy, sorting out your affairs can be very complicated, it can also take a long time especially if your estate is complex.
+Moreover, if you die without leaving a Will, called intestacy, sorting out your affairs can be very complicated, it can also take a long time especially if your estate is complex.
 It may also mean that the people and causes you care about may not be remembered in the way you would like.

 - Seek professional advice and use a solicitor, or financial expert to write your Will for you.